derek-baker/mymonitor-pipe-importexcel/readme.md

 **Manifest:**
 - `CaptureData.ps1` can be used to record session data on actively used applications.
-- `GenerateReport.ps1` can be used to transform the data and generate Excel-based visualizations of session data.
-Note that this file does not display properly in LibreOffice Calc or Google Sheets.
+- `GenerateReport.ps1` uses captured data to generate Excel-based visualizations of session data.
+Note the generated .xlsx file does not display properly in LibreOffice Calc or Google Sheets.

 ## Getting Started
 - Clone the repo.